DiceDB/dice/docs/src/content/docs/commands/INCRBYFLOAT.md

 1. `Wrong Type Error`:

-   - Error Message: `ERR  value is not an integer or float`
+   - Error Message: `ERR  value is not a valid float`
-   - This error occurs if the increment value provided is not a valid integer.
+   - This error occurs if the increment value provided is not a valid number.
-   - This error occurs if the key exists but its value is not a string that can be represented as an integer
+   - This error occurs if the key exists but its value is not a string that can be represented as an number

 2. `Syntax Error`: